Remote and Flexible Work Policy

 C. The FlexWork Agreement

-All FlexWork arrangements must be documented, in writing, through a FlexWork Agreement, a template for which can be found [here], which must capture the specific agreement reached by the manager and employee.
+All FlexWork arrangements must be documented, in writing, through a FlexWork Agreement in Workday (find instructions here), which must capture the specific agreement reached by the manager and employee.
 Managers must keep their Talent & Inclusion business partner apprised of their FlexWork discussions with their employees and provide their Talent & Inclusion business partner with a copy of all finalized FlexWork Agreements.
 An employee will be provided at least thirty (30) days’ notice of termination of the FlexWork Agreement.

 The FlexWork Agreement is kept on file within the department and in the employee’s personnel file maintained by Talent & Inclusion.